maxhbr/LDBcollector/md/MS-PL.md

                                 "name": "Distribute the executable generated from the modified source code" }
                         ],
-                        "_str": "Actions:\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Distribute the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license.
-(However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.)\n\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer contained in such software\n\n\n\n", "conditions": {
+                        "_str": "Actions:\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Distribute the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license.
+(However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.)\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer contained in such software\n\n\n", "conditions": {
                             "AND": [
                                 {